 Key Questions to Ask Before Purchasing a Tub

-To help you make your decision, you should ask yourself these six key questions before making a purchase:
+To help you make your decision, you should ask yourself these six key questions when comparing built-in vs freestanding baths:

 - What kind of aesthetic am I going for?